teamextension/updatedep/README.md

 - Helps manage Maven and Gradle dependency versions
 - Automates the time-consuming process of looking for the best (latest, non-breaking, non-vulnerable) dependency version
 - Supports Mac and Windows
+- Looks for vulnerable dependencies using the National Vulnerability Database(NVD).
+- Checks if the latest dependency versions break your project build.
+- Discovers the maximum, non-breaking dependency versions.
+This will take time since it will build your project, run your unit tests to try and find non-vulnerable dependency versions that does not break your build.
+- Discovers the minimum, non-breaking dependency versions.
+This will take time since it will build your project, run your unit tests to try and find non-vulnerable dependency versions that does not break your build.
+- Discovers the maximum, non-breaking dependency versions per major version.
+This will take time since it will run the discovery process against every major version.
+- Looks for old, unmaintained, or bleeding edge dependencies.
+- Discovers explicit dependencies that are unused, runtime, or can be made implicit.
+- Discovers implicit dependencies that can be excluded or made explicit to remove vulnerabilities.
+- Prints dependency licenses and flags restrictive licenses like GPL and AGPL.
 ---
 ## Prerequisites
 * Java 11